_._ _,-'""`-._

 2026-05-05 · linuxapparmorkernelusernsubuntu

-Ubuntu shipped kernel.apparmor_restrict_unprivileged_userns=1 in 24.04 and kept it in 26.04 (Resolute) as the answer to the long-standing unprivileged-user-namespace LPE class — the family of bugs (most famously CVE-2024-1086) where an attacker drops into a fresh user namespace, picks up CAP_SYS_ADMIN for free against that namespace, and uses it to reach a kernel surface (nft, tipc, sunrpc, vxlan, ...) that previously needed real root.
+Ubuntu shipped kernel.apparmor_restrict_unprivileged_userns=1 in 24.04 and kept it in 26.04 (Resolute). it's their answer to the unprivileged-user-namespace LPE class that has been around for years. that's the family of bugs (most famously CVE-2024-1086) where you drop into a fresh user namespace, pick up CAP_SYS_ADMIN for free against that namespace, and use it to reach a kernel surface (nft, tipc, sunrpc, vxlan, ...) that used to need real root.

-On Ubuntu 24.04+, with kernel.apparmor_restrict_unprivileged_userns=1 (the default), the kernel-side AppArmor LSM intercepts unshare(CLONE_NEWUSER) and clone(CLONE_NEWUSER) calls from unconfined processes and forces the new task into the unprivileged_userns profile.
-That profile lives at /etc/apparmor.d/unprivileged_userns and looks roughly like:
+on Ubuntu 24.04+, with kernel.apparmor_restrict_unprivileged_userns=1 (the default), the kernel-side AppArmor LSM intercepts unshare(CLONE_NEWUSER) and clone(CLONE_NEWUSER) from unconfined processes and forces the new task into the unprivileged_userns profile. that profile lives at /etc/apparmor.d/unprivileged_userns and reads roughly like:

 profile unprivileged_userns flags=(unconfined) {